-You can access the preliminary program in the following link:
+You can access the meeting program in the following link:

 Click on the workshop title to see detailed information.